corth-lang/Corth/README.md

     "Hello, world!\n" puts
     34 35 + putu " is a nice number.\n" puts

-- *./libs/linux/io.corth* contains useful procedures for I/O operations like reading and writing to streams.
+- *./libs/linux/stdio.corth* contains useful procedures for I/O operations like reading from and writing to streams.

 ### Procedures: